Comment Template

 RE: Public Comment in Response to Improving Performance, Accountability and Responsiveness in the Civil Service [Docket No. OPM–2025–0004]

-I am writing to express my deep concern regarding the effort to reclassify specific federal positions, which would erode necessary protections for those serving within the federal statistical system and could transform positions which rely on specific expertise to political ones.
-The proposed rule, “Improving Performance, Accountability and Responsiveness in the Civil Service,” would call into question the objectivity that both sides of the aisle rely on for our economic indicators, public health assessments, energy utilization and many other statistics.
-The federal statistical system plays an essential role in improving the lives of all Americans as well as informing critical policy decisions with evidence that is timely, relevant, and accurate.
+I write to express my deep concern about reclassifing specific federal positions.
+This rule would erode necessary protections for staff in the federal statistical system, transforming positions which rely on specific expertise to political ones.
+The proposed rule would call into question the objectivity that both sides of the aisle rely on for needed evidence.
+Federal statistics play an essential role in improving the lives of all Americans and inform critical policy decisions with evidence that is timely, relevant, and accurate.
 Federal statistical agencies are particularly vulnerable to the proposed rule due to the following:

-Politicization: Schedule Policy/Career could lead to the politicization of the federal statistical workforce.
-Official federal statistics clearly influence public policy of all sorts: monetary, fiscal, regulatory, etc. Thus, a President could classify many statistical agency positions as Policy/Career.
-Then, for example, Bureau of Labor Statistics’ leaders could be fired for releasing or planning to release jobs or inflation statistics unfavorable to the President’s policy agenda.
+Politicization: Schedule Policy/Career could lead to the politicize of the federal statistical workforce.
+Federal statistics clearly influence public policy of all sorts: monetary, fiscal, regulatory, etc. Thus, a President could classify many statistical agency positions as Policy/Career.
+Then, for example, BLS leaders could be fired for releasing or planning to release jobs or inflation statistics unfavorable to the President’s policy agenda.
 They might also face pressure to change methodologies or reveal pre-release information.
 By making it easier to remove employees if a President determines that they are interfering with his or her policies, it increases the potential for passivity or political loyalty to be prioritized over expertise and experience.
 Politicization has had dramatic consequences for statistical agencies and their leaders in other countries, notably Argentina and Greece.

-Importance of Trust, Impartiality and Objectivity: Statistical agencies, such as the Bureau of Labor Statistics, the Census Bureau, and the National Center for Health Statistics, need professional autonomy to provide impartial, objective, reliable data.
-Professional autonomy is the ability to act independently from political or other undue external influence regarding its operations, such as data collection and analysis, staffing, and publications.
-Erosion of professional autonomy in the operations of statistical agencies would undermine their perceived or actual independence, leading to a loss of public trust in the data they produce.
+Importance of Trust, Impartiality and Objectivity: Statistical agencies need professional autonomy to provide impartial, objective, reliable data.
+Professional autonomy is the ability to act independently from political or other undue external influence regarding its operations.
+Erosion of professional autonomy in the statistical agencies would undermine public trust in the data they produce.

-Importance of Norms: Schedule Policy/Career would deprioritize and thus weaken the norms that uphold the ethical and professional standards that are critical to the success of statistical agencies.
-Senior leaders help craft, model and reinforce norms within their agencies and between their agencies and other parts of the government.
-Examples include how agencies interact with staff, data users, data subjects, outside experts and host agencies.
-See Principles and Practices for a Federal Statistical Agency for examples of these critical norms.
-These norms reflect and go beyond the laws, rules, and policy directives that govern agencies’ operations.
+Importance of Norms: Schedule Policy/Career would deprioritize and thus weaken norms that uphold the ethical and professional standards that are critical to the success of statistical agencies.
+See Principles and Practices for a Federal Statistical Agency for examples of critical norms that leaders help craft, model and reinforce.
+These norms go beyond the laws, rules, and policy directives that govern agencies’ operations.
 Weaker norms threaten trust, efficient operations, and data quality.

-Erosion of Expertise, Loss of Institutional Memory and Increase of Turnover: These agencies rely on highly specialized professionals, including statisticians, economists, and data scientists, who possess unique technical expertise and long-term institutional memory.
-Statistical agencies stand to lose experts who see their career paths as less secure and merit-based than before.
-The loss of these experts or frequent turnover in key positions could disrupt agency operations, hinder long-term planning, undermine the agency's ability to fulfill its mission, and impair the quality and accuracy of the data.
+Erosion of Expertise and Institutional Memory: Statistical agencies stand to lose unique technical experts who see their career paths as less secure and merit-based than before.
+Loss of these could disrupt agency operations, hinder long-term planning and impair the quality and accuracy of the data.

-Decreased Employee Morale and Productivity: The uncertainty and fear of arbitrary dismissal could negatively impact employee morale, leading to decreased productivity and difficulty in attracting and retaining top talent.
+Decreased Employee Morale and Productivity: The uncertainty and fear of arbitrary dismissal could negatively impact employee morale, impairing productivity and the ability to attract and retain top talent.

-Importance of Modernization, Research, and Data Continuity: To support their missions, statistical agencies must invest in long-term efforts such as extensive research, critical modernization projects, and efforts to ensure data access and continuity.
-Schedule Policy/Career could subject to agencies to changing presidential priorities, increasing senior staff turnover and disrupting modernization efforts, measurement of trends, and meaningful research.
+Importance of Modernization, Research, and Data Continuity: To support their missions, statistical agencies must invest in long-term efforts such as critical modernization projects and efforts to ensure data access and continuity.
+Schedule Policy/Career could subject agencies to changing presidential priorities, increasing senior staff turnover and disrupting modernization, measurement of trends, and meaningful research.

 [INSERT own language here, if desired]